interlay/interbtc-spec/docs/spec/governance.rst

 **MaxMembers**

-The maximum number of participants allowed in the council.
+The maximum number of possible members in the council.